tttapa/py-build-cmake/examples/minimal/README.md

 include = ["CMakeLists.txt", "src/*"]
 ```
 The `sdist` section declares which files should be included for a source
 distribution.
-You should include everything you need to build your package, so
+You should include everything needed to build your package, so
 including the C and CMake files.
 The README.md and LICENSE files mentioned in
 the metadata are included automatically, and so is the entire Python package
 directory.